 How is an angiogram performed?

-- The procedure is conducted in a “Cath Lab” ( a specialised theatre where procedures are carried out)
+- The procedure is conducted in our “Cath Lab” , which is a theatre with a specialised x-ray machine.

 - You will be awake during the procedure but may be lightly sedated.

-- The procedure will be done through either your wrist or groin depending on where the specialist chooses.
+- The procedure will be done through a vessel in either your wrist or groin depending on where the specialist chooses.

 - You will receive local anaesthetic before the artery or vein in your wrist or groin is accessed .